-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Russia.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Netherlands.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Chile.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Sweden.

 English, PDF, 601kb

 Terrorists use corruption to both finance and perpetrate terrorism.
 This brochure looks how corruption and the criminal exploitation of natural resources facilitate terrorism.
 It outlines how, in these areas, the OECD can help the international community respond to the threat caused by terrorism and identifies potential further work by the OECD.

 Казахстан достиг прогресса в реформировании своего законодательства, в частности в сфере государственной службы, судебной власти, механизмов предотвращения коррупции в публичной администрации и доступа к информации, а также в уголовном преследовании коррупции.

 Kazakhstan has achieved progress in reforming its legislation, in particular with regard to the civil service, judiciary, instruments to prevent corruption in the public administration and access to information, as well as in prosecuting corruption.
 However, some of these reforms are not yet complete, many laws are still not fully in line with international standards and enforcement is uneven, according to a new OECD report.